 8. Remind users that their trial is ending

-Sometimes, users just need to be reminded that their trial is ending—or that they still have a trial at all.
+Sometimes, users just need to be reminded about the end of the trial—or that they still have a trial at all.

 We’re all busy professionals.
 Taking the time to offer additional help, like a 1-on-1 product demo or walkthrough, can make some users feel appreciated.
 Just be careful to avoid spamming your prospects’ inboxes with unnecessary or excess communication.